jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_3.rst

             )

-  I use :kbd:`ctrl+s` on the keyboard to run the tests a few times and the test is still green
+  I use :kbd:`ctrl+s` on the keyboard to run the tests a few times and the test is still green.

 * I remove the commented lines